Regionalisation and Thailand

 School of Management, RMIT University

-The 2nd Thai Studies conference will be the timely academic forum for scholars and researchers who are interested in contemporary relationship among Thailand, Australia and South East Asian nations.
+The 2nd Thai Studies conference will be the important academic forum for scholars and researchers who are interested in contemporary Thailand, and the relationship among Thailand, Australia and South East Asian nations.
 The theme for this conference is Regionalisation and Thailand.
+Due to significant changes in Thailand and most countries in the region, we will challenge academics in this area to discuss the concept of 'regionalisation' from the Thai and international perspectives.
 This theme will be reflected by research papers and presentations from scholars, academics and media from the region.

-The conference is also a celebration of the 40th anniversary of Australia's dialogues partnership with ASEAN and 62th anniversary with Thailand.
-From 1967, Australia and ASEAN have gone through various political, economic and social discussions.
+The conference also marks a celebration of the 40th anniversary of Australia's dialogues partnership with ASEAN and 62th anniversary with Thailand.
+From 1967, Australia and ASEAN have gone through various political, economic and social dialogues.
+Regionalism has been one of the key trade and political issues among ASEAN members and Australia.
 Today, Australia has profound relationship in education, culture, politics and economic with Thailand and other ASEAN countries.
 This can be witnessed in different collaborations in the form of Government-to-Government projects in trade, security and social/community development.

 - Regionalisation: South East Asia and Thailand - Regional Trade and Economy

 - AEC Readiness: Skills Development - Contemporary Thai and Regional Culture- Australia and Thailand -Business and Management in the Region - Borderlands

 This international peer-reviewed conference follows the style of the International Journal of Studies in Thai Business, Society and Culture: http://www.e-jts.asia/Guidelines-for-Authors.php